 - Pecans: I prefer to use toasted nuts instead of raw because they are more flavorful.
 You may use another type of nut, such as toasted walnuts.

 - Cilantro: You can use parsley if you prefer.
 I did this simply because I did not have cilantro at home and also because it has a more vibrant green color and a firmer leaf.

 - Make sure to cook both the onion and garlic until softened, even if using cooked shrimp in our shrimp ball recipe.

-- Thaw, pat dry, peel, remove the tail and chop shrimp before using in the recipe.
+- Thaw, pat dry, peel, remove the tail, and chop shrimp before using in the recipe.

-- If using cooked shrimp, mix into the cooked garlic, onion, and spice mixture at the very end, about 30-60 seconds before removing the pan from the heat.
+- If using cooked shrimp, mix it into the cooked garlic, onion, and spice mixture at the very end, about 30-60 seconds before removing the pan from the heat.
 The objective is to just warm up the shrimp.; you don’t want chewy, overcooked shrimp.

 - Only use fresh lemon or lime juice, otherwise, the cream cheese mixture will have an unpleasant bitter flavor, especially after a few days stored in the fridge.

 - Toasted nuts are more flavorful than raw and make for a tastier appetizer.